Mandled/Mandled/README.md

 Hi, I'm @Mandled :)
-I'm a software engineering student, and I'm currently learning Python!
+I'm a software engineering student, and I'm currently learning C++!

 <!---
 Mandled/Mandled is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.